shoeffner/mthesis/src/conclusion.md

 TOOD(shoeffner): Add more overall results and show that the implamentation is good.

-Gaze's goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are partly fulfilled.
-While it is sufficiently easy to integrate Gaze into software as shown in @sec:building-installing-and-using-gaze, it is not possible to extend Gaze with a custom pipeline step without building it from source.
-It would have been a bigger success if Gaze truly followed a multi-purpose plugin architecture to quickly prototype custom pipeline steps and test new models.
-But because Gaze achieves its goal to be +FOSS, it is possible to change that in the future -- and even gather feedback if that is really a useful addition.
+\Gaze{}'s goals to be easily integrable, extendable, to be +FOSS, well documented, and cross-platform are partly fulfilled.
+While it is sufficiently easy to integrate \Gaze{} into software as shown in @sec:building-installing-and-using-gaze, it is not possible to extend
+\Gaze{} with a custom pipeline step without building it from source.
+It would have been a bigger success if \Gaze{} truly followed a multi-purpose plugin architecture to quickly prototype custom pipeline steps and test new models.
+But because \Gaze{}
+achieves its goal to be +FOSS, it is possible to change that in the future -- and even gather feedback if that is really a useful addition.
 The documentation is available and automatically built using Semaphore and thus always readily available.
-The cross-platform usage is not thoroughly tested, but Gaze builds successfully on macOS and Ubuntu 14.04 and its tests pass on both those platforms as well.
-Still the software fulfills many of its goals and could be used for Gaze tracking in research settings. *Could* be used because not all aspects of gaze tracking do work, as is outlined below.
+The cross-platform usage is not thoroughly tested, but \Gaze{} builds successfully on macOS and Ubuntu 14.04 and its tests pass on both those platforms as well.
+Still the software fulfills many of its goals and could be used for gaze tracking in research settings. *Could* be used because not all aspects of gaze tracking do work, as is outlined below.